Coronavirus Anxiety: Coping with Stress, Fear, and Worry

 It’s no coincidence that those who focus on others in need and support their communities, especially during times of crises, tend to be happier and healthier than those who act selfishly.
 Helping others not only makes a difference to your community—and even to the wider world at this time—it can also support your own mental health and well-being.
 Much of the anguish accompanying this pandemic stems from feeling powerless.
 Doing kind and helpful acts for others can help you regain a sense of control over your life—as well as adding meaning and purpose.

 Even when you’re self-isolating or maintaining social distance, there’s still plenty you can do to help others.

 Follow guidelines for preventing the spread of the virus.
 Even if you’re not in a high-risk group, staying at home, washing your hands frequently, and avoiding contact with others can help save the lives of the most vulnerable in your community and prevent overburdening the healthcare system.

 Reach out to others in need.
 If you know people in your community who are isolated—particularly the elderly or disabled—you can still offer support.
 Perhaps an older neighbor needs help with groceries or fulfilling a prescription?
 You can always leave packages on their doorstep to avoid direct contact.
 Or maybe they just need to hear a friendly, reassuring voice over the phone.
 Many local social media groups can help put you in touch with vulnerable people in your area.

 Donate to food banks.
-Panic-buying and hoarding have not only left grocery store shelves stripped bare but have also drastically reduced supplies to food banks.
+Hoarding has reduced supplies to food banks in many areas, while unemployment and economic difficulties have greatly increased demand.
 You can help older adults, low-income families, and others in need by donating food or cash.

 Be a calming influence.
 If friends or loved ones are panicking, try to help them gain some perspective on the situation.
 Instead of scaremongering or giving credence to false rumors, refer them to reputable news sources.
 Being a positive, uplifting influence in these anxious times can help you feel better about your own situation too.